 How to Teach Toddler to Point

 First off, Big A isn’t going to point at anything he isn’t interested in.
-I can bring in all the stuff, coordinate all the games, but if there’s no interest, there’s no learning.
+I can bring in all the stuff, coordinate all the communication games, but if there’s no interest, there’s no learning.
 Therefore, I strive for child-led activities.

 I try to step back and watch before teaching.
 Instead of barging into Big A’s play, flashcards in hand, I ease in to whatever he’s already doing.